 As the cost of fossil fuel increases, alternatives to private automobiles will become more economically viable.
 The market for renewable energy is growing each year.
 Increased greenhouse gas emissions (GHGs), especially CO2 from the use of fossil fuels for energy generation, the dwindling existence of fossil fuel coupled with its high costs, are fueling the renewable energy market.
-However, the generation of energy from renewable sources requires very large capital investments.

-Figure 2 (EPA 2012)
+However, the generation of energy from renewable sources require Figure 2 (EPA 2012) investments.